jangleboom/RTKBaseStation/README.md

 Change setup
 * use the web form of the local server "rtkbase.local" OR
 * force to open an access point by pressing the wipe button on hardware (all saved data will be deleted).
-Connect to AP with SSID "rtkbase" and fill the web form on "192.168.4.1", save and reboot the ESP32.
+Connect your computer to the AP with SSID "rtkbase" and fill the web form on address "192.168.4.1", save and reboot the ESP32.